mint47/COMP472_P3-Word-Embeddings/README.md

 ...
 2. In a file called analysis.csv, in a single line:
-(a) the model name (clearly indicating the source of the corpus and the vector size), a comma (b) the size of the vocabulary (the number of unique words in the corpus1 )
-(c) the number of correct labels (call this C), a comma (d) the number of questions that your model answered without guessing (i.e. 80− guess) (call this V ), a comma
-(e) the accuracy of the model (i.e. C
+(a) the model name (clearly indicating the source of the corpus and the vector size), a comma (b) the size of the vocabulary (the number of unique words in the corpus1) (c) the number of correct labels (call this C), a comma (d) the number of questions that your model answered without guessing (i.e. 80− guess) (call this V ), a comma (e) the accuracy of the model (i.e. CV)
-V
-)
-For example, the file analysis.csv could contain: word2vec-google-news-300,3000000,44,78,0.5641025641025641 1
+For example, the file analysis.csv could contain: word2vec-google-news-300,3000000,44,78,0.5641025641025641

-also known as the word-types, as opposed to work-tokens 2
-2.3 Task 2: Comparison with Other Pre-trained Models Now that you have obtained results with the word2vec-google-news-300 pre-trained model, you will experiment with 4 other English word2vec pretrained models and compare the results.
+Task 2: Comparison with Other Pre-trained Models
+Now that you have obtained results with the word2vec-google-news-300 pre-trained model, you will experiment with 4 other English word2vec pretrained models and compare the results.
 You can use any pre-trained embeddings that you want, but you must have:
 1. 2 new models from different corpora (eg. Twitter, English Wikipedia Dump . . . ) but same embedding size